-Cash used by operations for the nine months ended September 27, 2003 was \$1.8 million primarily cash generated from sales and gross margin were used to fund decreased trade accounts payable and accrued expenses of \$5.3 million, including settlement of our prepaid property insurance premiums and amounts accrued for incentive compensation earned in 2002.
-In addition, cash used by operations reflected increased inventory of \$7.9 million primarily resulting from increased levels of production of Nabi-HB during the first nine months of 2003 to ensure adequate inventory on hand to support our market needs for this product.
+Cash used by operations for the nine months ended September 27, 2003 was \$1.8 million.
+Cash generated from sales and gross margin were used to fund decreased trade accounts payable and accrued expenses of \$5.3 million, including settlement of our prepaid property insurance premiums and amounts accrued for incentive compensation earned in 2002, and increased inventory balances of \$7.9 million primarily resulting from increased levels of production of Nabi-HB during the first nine months of 2003 to ensure adequate inventory on hand to support our market needs for this product.

 As of September 27, 2003 we had borrowings of \$10.0 million under a term loan we entered into a credit facility agreement with Wells Fargo Foothill, Inc., part of Wells Fargo & Company, which allows for borrowings of up to \$35.0 million.
 The credit facility is comprised of a term loan of \$10.0 million, which was funded on June 20, 2003, and a revolving line of credit up to \$25.0 million.
 The credit facility has a term of three years.
-The term loan is repayable on an amortization schedule over the term of the credit agreement with a balloon payment due at the term of the credit agreement.
-Borrowings under the revolving line of credit are limited by borrowing base restrictions, and are comprised of eligible accounts receivable and inventory balances, as defined in the credit agreement.
-Under the terms of the credit agreement the term loan bears interest at LIBOR plus 4.5% and the revolving line of credit bears interest at either the base rate plus 0.5% or LIBOR plus a percentage based upon our financial performance.
-Our obligations under the credit agreement are secured by all of our assets.
-Under terms of the credit agreement we must comply with certain covenants, including a restriction on payment of dividends.
-As of September 27, 2003 we complied with these covenants.
-As of September 27, 2003, we had no borrowings and an unused borrowing capacity of approximately \$18.8 million under the revolving
+As of September 27, 2003, we had no borrowings and a borrowing capacity of approximately \$18.8 million under the revolving line of credit agreement.

-On August 4, 2003, we acquired from Braintree Laboratories, Inc. ("Braintree") the worldwide rights to PhosLo, which is currently approved for the control of elevated phosphate levels (hyperphosphatemia) in patients with end-stage kidney (renal) failure.
-Under the terms of the acquisition, we purchased patent rights, trade secrets, the PhosLo trademarks, regulatory approvals and licenses, certain customer and regulatory data and finished product inventory and did not assume any liabilities.
+On August 4, 2003, we acquired from Braintree Laboratories, Inc. ("Braintree") the worldwide rights to PhosLo.
 In conjunction with the acquisition we entered into an obligation to pay Braintree \$30.0 million over the period ending March 1, 2007.
-This obligation, net of imputed discount, is included in Notes Payable, PhosLo at September 27, 2003.
+This obligation, net of imputed discount, is included in Notes Payable, PhosLo acquisition at September 27, 2003.